Patrick Hawes

-Patrick Hawes (born 1958) is a British composer, conductor, organist and pianist.
+Patrick Hawes (born 5 December 1958) is a British composer, conductor, organist and pianist.

 Biography

-Born in Grimsby, Lincolnshire, the son of publican parents, Hawes grew up in pubs along the Lincolnshire coast and was educated at De Aston School.
+Born in Grimsby, Lincolnshire, England, the son of publican parents, Hawes grew up along the Lincolnshire coast and was educated at De Aston School.
 He read music at St Chad's College, University of Durham as organ scholar, and was also conductor of the University Chamber Choir and the University Symphony Orchestra.
 During his research year, he founded and conducted the University Chamber Singers.

 He went on to work as a teacher of music and English, firstly at Pangbourne College (1981–1990) where he produced his first major work, the dramatic cantata The Wedding at Cana.
 This led to him becoming Composer in Residence at Charterhouse School (1990–1997).

 Leaving teaching in 1997 to pursue his career as a composer, he wrote his first film score in 2002 for The Incredible Mrs Ritchie, directed by Paul Johansson.
 His debut album Blue in Blue, a collection of choral and orchestral pieces, was released in 2004.
 Made 'CD of the Week' on Classic FM in 2004, it was nominated for a Classical Brit award and was voted by Classic FM listeners as the fastest ever and highest new entry into the station's Hall of Fame.
 The first track on the album Quanta Qualia was subsequently covered by Hayley Westenra for her 2005 album Odyssey and a new arrangement with saxophone also featured on the 2014 Voces8 album Eventide.

 From 2006 to 2007 Hawes was Composer in Residence at Classic FM where he was commissioned to write twelve pieces for piano, with each premiered over a twelve-month period.
 The pieces were inspired by his move to the Norfolk coast and by the skies and landscapes of the county.
 The resulting album Towards the Light was voted by Classic FM listeners as the highest new entry in the 2007 Hall of Fame. and a national tour followed.

 April 2009 saw the release of Hawes's third album Song of Songs which consists of six choral pieces for strings and voices along with other works for choir and organ.
 The recording features the English Chamber Orchestra, Hawes's own choir Conventus and the soprano Elin Manahan Thomas.
 Hawes joined forces with Thomas once again, and also with Julian Lloyd Webber, for his subsequent album Fair Albion: Visions of England.